-All of the UPMAX 2251's connections are on the rear panel and are described in detail below.
+All upMAX 2251 connections are on the rear panel and are described in detail below.
 See Chapter 5: Specifications for specific pinouts.

-Figure 2-1 Rear Panel
+Figure 2-1 UPMAX 2251 rear Panel

 - Main Audio Input: Connect the PCM signal which will be upmixed to create a 5.1 channel signals to this input. - Mix Inputs: PCM signals connected to these inputs can be selectively mixed with the output of the upmixing algorithm.
 These are useful for adding announcer via the C (center) input, or stereo "natural," "crowd," or "ambience" audio via the Ls/Rs (Left surround/Right surround) inputs.
-Lf/Rf (Left front/Right front) inputs are useful for placing audio in the left and right main outputs with no additional processing. - Main Audio Outputs: Main processed digital audio outputs with the SMPTE 320M standard channel configuration: Left/Right, Center/LFE, Left Surround/Right Surround.
-An Lt/Rt compatible downmix of the 5.1 channel output is always available on the Lt/Rt output connector and is useful for monitoring or feeding systems such as NTSC which support only two audio channels.
+Lf/Rf (Left front/Right front) inputs are for placing audio in the L/R main outputs with no additional processing. - Main Audio Outputs: Main processed digital audio outputs with the SMPTE 320M standard channel configuration: Left/Right, Center/LFE, Left Surround/Right Surround.
+An Lt/Rt compatible downmix of the 5.1 channel output is always available on the Lt/Rt output connector and is useful for monitoring or feeding systems which support only two audio channels.

-NOTE: The main audio inputs are hard-bypassed to the Main Audio Outputs during boot and bypass (power off) conditions to support mission-critical applications.
+NOTE: The main audio inputs are hard-bypassed to the Main Audio Outputs during boot and bypass (power off) for mission-critical applications.
 Under these circumstances, each input connector bypasses to the output connector directly below it, passively maintaining audio continuity.